One of the most valuable talents any leader can possess is the ability to stand up and set a solid example for others during adversity.

 Your business is likely to face many tests over the years.
 Some will affect the wider industry and even the whole world economy, while others will be specific to your enterprise.

-Whatever obstacles are in front of you, it's always best to be completely honest and transparent with your employees about the situation the company is in and the vital role every individual has to play in achieving success.
+Whatever obstacles are in front of you, it's always best to be completely honest and transparent with your employees about the company's situation and the vital role every individual has to play in achieving success.

-It's okay to admit there are things you don't know, for example, and it's vital to always give an accurate picture of how the business is performing.
-Managers being open and direct with employees helps to build trust, which is likely to prove crucial to performance when you're facing adversity.
+It's okay to admit there are things you don't know, for example, and it's vital always to give an accurate picture of how the business is performing.
+Being open and direct with employees helps build trust, which is likely crucial to performance when facing adversity.

-Your efforts to embrace honesty and transparency could be supported by a bespoke communications plan for challenging periods.
-It has been argued that, when an organisation and its workforce are under extreme pressure, there's no such thing as overcommunication.
-By supplying people with as much information as possible about the state of the company and the circumstances it's in, you get everyone on the same page and show individual workers how they can help the business make it through this time.
+A bespoke communications plan could support your efforts to embrace honesty and transparency for challenging periods.
+It has been argued that when an organisation and its workforce are under extreme pressure, there's no such thing as overcommunication.
+By supplying people with as much information as possible about the company's state and its circumstances, you get everyone on the same page and show individual workers how they can help the business make it through this time.

 lead by example

-Employees look to their managers for guidance on how they should be behaving and going about their work, so it's vital to set a positive example not just in what you say, but what you do.
+Employees look to their managers for guidance on how they should behave and go about their work, so it's vital to set a positive example in what you say and do.